Toyotomi Hideyori: Death

 And amidst the ensuing chaos, Hideyori fell back.
 The castle was fired and general chaos ensued.
-This Hayami, one of his seven captain's, eventually lead Hideyori, his wife, the daughter of the shōgun and granddaughter of Ieyasu, and his mother, Yodogimi to a fire proof keep in the castle.
+This Hayami, one of his seven captains, eventually lead Hideyori, his wife, the daughter of the shōgun and granddaughter of Ieyasu, and his mother, Yodogimi to a fire proof keep in the castle.
 From here, Hideyori's wife, the daughter of the shōgun, left to beg of her father and grand father to spare Hideyori.
 According to Murdoch, when she finally reached the shōgun, Hidetada, he had remarked coldly to her, "Why don't you die with your husband?" which was customary.
 However, Ieyasu feigned compassion and instructed Tokugawa captains Ii and Ando to see to Hideyori's safe retreat.

 Hideyori, however, remained in the fire-proof keep with his mother and, having sent dispatches to Ieyasu and Hidetada, waited for a response.
 He was given none and, upon his fire-proof keep being fired upon by the forces of Ii and Ando, allegedly then committed ritual suicide and the keep was destroyed.

 Although Ii had been tasked with seeing to Hideyori's safe retreat, when, shortly after, Ii had reported the affairs to Ieyasu and told of his exceeding the orders he'd been given and, thereupon asked Ieyasu to punish him accordingly, according to Murdoch's book, Ieyasu merely nodded without saying anything and Ii left Ieyasu's presence.
 Not but a few weeks later Ii received a raise on his revenue at Hikone, in Omi, the sum going from 180,000 koku to 230,000 koku and still, later on, in 1617 to 280,000 koku.

 Survival myths

 Hideyori's actual corpse was never discovered, and a popular rumor persisted that Hideyori had escaped Osaka.
 The rumors had enough merit to concern the Tokugawa shogunate, according to Murdoch.
-The matter was serious enough that it found mention in the journals of Cocks, the Dutch comrade of William Adams.
+The matter was serious enough that it found mention in the journals of Richard Cocks, the comrade of William Adams.
 The following extracts from Cocks' journal explain the matter at hand: